akobr/mono.me/docs/42for.net/platform/overview.md

 You can connect to the superviser as to a stream source to see the real-time events from your ecosystem.
 There is a secured web UI or CLI client.
 The events can be overwatched based on variable rules and variable actions can be triggered, e.g. a notification will be send or new support ticket created.

-The supervisor comes with a simple SDK library and its implemented on top of standartized concepts in .net, it uses healt-checks or can retrive messages through ILogger.
+The supervisor comes with a simple SDK library and its implemented on top of standartized concepts in .net, it uses health-checks or can retrive messages through *ILogger*.

 ## Scheduler

-The last actor for managing time based and recurent jobs.
+The last actor for managing time-based and recurent jobs.
 This can be handy when you have a lot of them and you want to describe smaller units then just responsibilities (satelites) in the ecosystem.
-You can imagine how convenient can be to know *what is running per each customer*, for billng pourposes or simillar.
+Imagine, how convenient is to know *what is running per each customer*, for billing purposes or similar.